 Dilston is a small community in Tasmania within the Launceston local government area (postcode 7252).
-With a population of 558, the suburb has a mature demographic with a median age of 47.
+With a population of 558, the suburb has an older-leaning population with a median age of 47.
 Households earn a median income of $93K per year, with an average household size of 2.6 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at -0.3% year-on-year at the LGA level.
+TAS employment has moved -0.3% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+TAS also had 19 Commonwealth-backed major projects under construction, 0 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, technicians & trades, clerical & administrative.
+Employment in the area leans toward healthcare and manufacturing.
 The top ancestries reported are English, Australian, Scottish.

 Public transport access includes 8 bus stops.

-From an investment perspective, Dilston offers a gross rental yield of 2.6%, rated as low yield.
+From an investment perspective, Dilston shows a gross rental yield of approximately 2.6%, rated as low yield.
 Property prices are near the state median ($645K/$750K).
 The price-to-income ratio of 6.9x is considered moderate.
 House prices have moved -7.9% year-on-year.
+Population growth of -0.3% year-on-year points to declining demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.